OGGM/oggm/docs/pitfalls.rst

 Now, what you are probably asking yourself: **how to choose the "best A" for my application?**

 Sorry, but we don't know yet.
 We are working on it though!
-At the moment, what we recommend to do is to calibrate :math:`A` do that the regional (or even local) estimates match the volume consensus of `Farinotti et al. (2019) <https://www.nature.com/articles/s41561-019-0300-3>`_ using the :py:func:`workflow.calibrate_inversion_from_consensus` global
+At the moment, what we recommend to do is to calibrate :math:`A` so that the regional (or even local) estimates match the volume consensus of `Farinotti et al. (2019) <https://www.nature.com/articles/s41561-019-0300-3>`_ using the :py:func:`workflow.calibrate_inversion_from_consensus` global